Southern cities hit hard by storms face new crisis: No water - WTMJ

 Associated Press

-Texas authorities ordered 7 million people — a quarter of the population in the nation’s second-largest state — to boil tap water before drinking it because low water pressure could have allowed bacteria to seep into the system.
-A man died at an Abilene health care facility when a lack of water pressure made medical treatment impossible.
+In Texas, 7 million people — a quarter of the population of the nation’s second-largest state — were under orders to boil tap water before drinking it because low water pressure could have allowed bacteria to seep into the system.
+A man died at in an Abilene health care facility when a lack of water pressure made medical treatment impossible.

 About 260,000 homes and businesses in Tennessee’s largest county, which includes Memphis, were told to boil water because of water main ruptures and problems at pumping stations.
 Restaurants that can’t do so or don’t have bottled water were ordered to close.
 And water pressure problems prompted Memphis International Airport to cancel all incoming and outgoing Friday flights.